Faculty of Information & Communication Technology

 Program Educational Objectives

-• Demonstrate continuous learning and work effectively in diverse and competitive environments.
+• Demonstrate leadership and work collaboratively in diverse teams/organizations.

 Program Learning Outcomes